General (scope, time limits)

 Decisions of the BVwG may be appealed before the VwGH.
 The eligibility to appeal to the VwGH is determined by the BVwG, but in case the Administrative Court declares a regular revision as inadmissible, the asylum seeker may lodge an “extraordinary” revision.
 For that purpose, the applicant may submit a request for free legal assistance as well as for the suspensive effect of the complaint.

-Out of 775 revisions conducted in the first half of 2019, 26 were regular revisions and 749 were extraordinary revisions.
-Out of the 26 regular revisions, 16 were requested by the determining authority and 10 by applicants.
-Out of the 749 extraordinary revisions, 105 were requested the determining authority and 644 by applicants.
+Out of 1,633 revisions conducted in 2020, 35 were regular revisions and 1,598 were extraordinary revisions.
+Out of the 35 regular revisions, 11 were requested by the determining authority and24 by applicants.
+Out of the 1,598 extraordinary revisions, 172 were requested the determining authority and 1,426 by applicants.

 In case the asylum applicant seeks to challenge the decision in front of the BVwG and if he or she claims it is violating a constitutional right, he or she can lodge an within 6 weeks, after the ruling of the Federal Administrative Court has become final.
 Asylum seekers are informed of the possibility to address a complaint to the Constitutional Court in writing and this information is translated in a language the asylum seeker understands.
 In that context, it has to be mentioned that the ECHR is part of Austria’s constitutional law.
 Therefore the risk of violation of Articles 2, 3 or 8 ECHR can be challenged in front of the Constitutional Court, while the rejection of an application for international protection does not fall under the Court’s competence.
 The appeal does not have automatic suspensive effect, however.
-Around 75 decisions of the BVwG, in which the decision was considered arbitrary, have been ruled unlawful by the Constitutional Court in 2019.
+Around 97 decisions of the BVwG, in which the decision was considered arbitrary, have been ruled unlawful by the Constitutional Court in 2019.
+In 2020, 107 decisions have been considered arbitrary and ruled unlawful by the Constitutional Court.

 Asylum seekers face difficulties to access constitutional appeals as the payment of a fee of €240 is required to that end.
 Furthermore, asylum seekers are not heard in person before the Constitutional Court, which rather requests written statements from the BVwG.